dknupp/impala_locustio_tests/README.md

 the desired count is acheived.
 Then click the __Start Swarming__ button.
 Once the number of workers have fully ramped up, the stats get zeroed out, and the test can be considered running.
-You should be able to confirm this in the CM UI, or the Impala Debug UI.
+You should be able to confirm this in the CM UI, the Impala Debug UI, the Grafana stats page for a DWX warehouse.

-The Locust web UI will show basic stats, and provides some links for downloading basic stats as a CSV file.
+The Locust web UI will show basic stats, a few charts showing running traffic, and provides some links for downloading basic stats as a CSV file.

 ### Running tests in ```no-web``` mode